--Arab Shipbuilding and Repair Yard (ASRY); operation of floating docks and repair yard in Bahrain
+-Arab Shipbuilding and Repair Yard (ASRY); P.O.
+Box 50110, Manama, Bahrain Tel: (973) 671 111; Fax: (973) 670 236 Created in 1974; operation of floating docks, servicing of vessels and repair yard in Bahrain;

 -Arab Petroleum Investment Corporation (APICORP) primarily for the financing of petroleum and gas downstream and upstream projects due to the large capital requirements of such projects.
-APICORP is a partner of the fourth venture, the Arab Petroleum Services Co. and its subsidiaries, the Arab Petroleum and Workover Co.
+(See separate section of report on APICORP).
+APICORP is a partner of the fourth venture, the Arab Petroleum Services Co. and its subsidiaries, the Arab Drilling and

+Workover Co.
 (ADWOC), the Arab Well Logging Co.
 (AWLCO) and the Arab Geophysical Exploration Services Co.
 (AGESCO).